IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Blazor.Server/README.md

 Modules create a sample working website, identical to the sample you would get through Visual Studio.

+The application runs off of `https://localhost:{development port}/`.

 > [!NOTE]
 > For `FetchData` sample to work you need to register the `WeatherForecastService` service as follows:

 ```csharp
     public class Startup